 Your affiliate link redirect will look something like this:

-I hope this simple tutorial has helped you improve your affiliate links and make it easier to manage without having to purchase a WordPress plugin and also help you improve your conversion rate and affiliate earnings.
+I hope this simple tutorial has helped you improve your affiliate links and make them easier to manage without having to purchase a WordPress plugin and also help you improve your conversion rate and affiliate earnings.
 If you need assistance in creating the PHP redirects and setting it up on your blog, feel free to contact me or leave a comment on this post and I’ll do my best to help you.